 Alongside the support you’ll receive from our highly-qualified staff, you’ll have the chance to attend talks from guest lecturers who also have a strong track record in research and psychology consultant work.

-Where appropriate, we’ll encourage you to take part in Professional Development Seminars associated with the MSc Occupational and Business Psychology MSc and the Post-Msc Practitioner supervision programme .
+Where appropriate, we’ll encourage you to take part in Professional Development Seminars associated with the Occupational and Business Psychology MSc and the Post-MSc Practitioner supervision programme.

-By the end of the course, you’ll have acquired a thorough and critical understanding of the ideas inherent in client-consultant relationships and practice.
-These include ethical, power, contextual and commercial issues and implications.
+By the end of the course, you’ll have acquired a thorough and critical understanding of the ideas in client-consultant relationships and practice.
+These include ethics, power, contextual and commercial issues and implications.